pierrelitechard/node-launcher/contributing.md

 orientation.

 Please do not harass contributors and maintainers with altcoin support requests.
-This project is Bitcoin only, you will be digitally removed from the project if you do not respect that.
+This project is Litecoin only, you will be digitally removed from the project if you do not respect that.

 ### Our Standards